Platonic-Systems/mission-control/README.md

 The scripts will be run *always* from the project root directory[^flake-root] regardless of the current working directory.

 [^flake-root]: "Project root directory" is determined by traversing the directory up until we find the unique file that exists only at the root.
-This unique file is `flake.nix` by default, which can be overridden using the [flake-root](https://github.com/srid/flake-root) module; i.e.; `flake-root.projectRootFile = "stack.yaml";`
+This unique file is `flake.nix` by default, which can be overridden using the [flake-root](https://github.com/srid/flake-root) module that this module mandatorily requires; i.e.; `flake-root.projectRootFile = "stack.yaml";`

 ## Examples